 Women's Bible Studies

-Crossroads offers a variety of short-term classes for women of all ages.
-Studies meet weekly and a variety of topics and in-depth bible studies are offered.
-Advanced Registration is appreciated, it helps us prepare and plan so every woman has a great experience.
+Crossroads offers a variety of short-term groups for women of all ages.
+Groups meet weekly and a variety of topics and in-depth bible studies are offered.
+Advance registration is appreciated, it helps us prepare and plan so every woman has a great experience.

-Child care is provided for Monday evening and Wednesday morning classes at Crossroads Newburgh campus.
-Child care for Wednesday morning classes is limited and requires advanced registration.
-Please call Lea at 812-518-1402 with any questions.
+Childcare is provided for Wednesday morning classes at our Newburgh Campus, Thursday morning at our West Campus and for Monday night Support Groups at both campuses, Space is limited and requires advanced registration.
+Please call Lea at 812-518-1402 if you have questions.

 Women's Bible Studies

 Please note, You are responsible to obtain your own materials for the group you choose.
-The Vineyard has graciously offered to try to keep books on hand for most of the groups, we recommend you reserve your copy by calling 812-479-8777.
+The Vineyard will try to keep books on hand for most of the groups, you can reserve your copy by calling 812-479-8777.

 Marriage can be one of life’s greatest sources of joy.
 But it can also be a mysterious undertaking with many ups and downs.
 Making it work “til death you part” (or just to the end of the week) isn’t always easy.
 That’s why we’ve created marriage mentoring.